evkx/evkx.github.io/content/models/mercedes/eqb/EQB_300_4MATIC/_index.md

 The second row has a standard three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
+In addition, the following functionalities are available.

+- height adjustable headrest

 ### Third-row seats

 The third row has an optional two-seat bench with a 50:50 split.
-You can fold down the seats when not used to create a larger cargo capacity.
+Again, you can fold down the seats when not used to create a larger cargo capacity.

 ## Climate system